andresmv94/zemoga-test/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+ - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+ - This project is using CSS3 without extra libraries.

+ - The data changes is saved in the localStorage named "data"

+ - Time used to perform the test: 7 hours

 ## Available Scripts